agentmodels/agentmodels.org/chapters/3c-pomdp.md

 ## Applying the POMDP agent model

-### Two-arm deterministic bandits
+### Two-arm, deterministic, IRL bandits
 To illustrate the POMDP agent in action, we implement a simplified variant of the Multi-arm Bandit Problem.
 In this variant, there are just two arms.
-Pulling an arm produces a prize (deterministically).
+Pulling an arm produces a *prize* (deterministically).
 The agent does not know initially the mapping from arms to prizes but can learn by trying the arms.
 In our concrete example, the first arm is known to have the prize "chocolate" and the second arm either has "champagne" or has no prize at all ("nothing").
+We refer to Bandit problems with prizes (e.g. chocolate) as "IRL Bandits" to distinguish them from the standard Bandit problems with numerical rewards (which are a special case).

 In our implementation of this problem, we label the two arms with numbers in `[0,1]`, and use the same labels for the actions of pulling the arms.
 After taking action `0`, the agent transitions to a state with whatever prize is associated with `Arm0` (and gets to observe that prize).
 States contain properties for counting down the time (as before), as well as a `prize` property.
 States also contain the "latent" mapping from arms to prizes (called `armToPrize`) that determines how an agent transitions on pulling an arm.
 The structure of this bandit problem is displayed in Figure 2 below.